 Reflexology can begin early in the pregnancy, continuing at regular intervals such as once a month.
 However, many newly pregnant women prefer to wait until through the first trimester before they begin treatments.
 Once into the third trimester, treatment frequency usually increases to every two to three weeks.
 Then as the due date approaches, weekly sessions are usually recommended.
-During this time I like to encourage clients to consider as natural a birthing as possible and to read Ina May Gaskin’s inspiring book “Ina May’s Guide to Childbirth.”
+During this time I like to encourage clients to consider as natural birthing as possible and to read Ina May Gaskin’s inspiring book “Ina May’s Guide to Childbirth.”
 For those who are following Gowri Motha’s “Gentle Birth Method” I have also trained with Gowri in her Creative Healing Massage.

-Reflexoloxy for Labour and Birth
+Reflexology for Labour and Birth

 Whatever type of birthing experience you have, Reflexology aims to put you in the best possible state to cope and make a good recovery.
-If the pregnancy goes beyond term, with the permission of the obstetric care-giver, there are techniques that can be used on the feet and hands to try and encourage labour.
+If the pregnancy goes beyond the term, with the permission of the obstetric caregiver, there are techniques that can be used on the feet and hands to try and encourage labour.
 I also recommend and show you how to use well-established acupressure points for labour preparation and pain relief.

 Reflexology for Mother and Newborn

 Giving birth is a joyous time but there can also be exhaustion, soreness and mixed emotions.
 Your body and mind have been subjected to a great deal during the pregnancy and birthing.
 Reflexology may help restore balance and harmony.
 A session soon after the birth provides an opportunity to relate your experience and discuss feelings, giving you time for yourself when elsewhere the focus is on the new baby.
-New mothers can find that Reflexology helps with breast feeding issues and recovery from the effects of an epidural.
+New mothers can find that Reflexology helps with breastfeeding issues and recovery from the effects of an epidural.